crabmusket/t3d-bones/tutorials/the_main_file/README.md

 ## The console

-At this point, I choose to load up the console scripts and GUIs.
+At this point, I load up the console scripts and GUIs.
-These are all in their own folder, `console/`, so you can get rid of them completely if you want, and omit the following line:
+These are all in their own folder, `lib/console/`, so you can get rid of them completely if you want, by omitting the following line:

-    exec("console/main.cs");
+    exec("lib/console/main.cs");

+Note that currently, the console library adds a keybind to the `~` key.
+If you want to modify that, you'll have to look at `lib/console/main.cs`.

+The `lib/` folder is intended to contain 'libraries' us useful features - such as this console window, or several post-effect shaders that are distributed with the engine's, but which might not be used by everyone who wants to make a game with the engine.
+Later tutorials will introduce the features of the libraries that come with `t3d-bones`.

 ## Game scripts